kfcrobbie/CV/README.md

-## Your Name
+Robert Morgan

-Passionate and driven junior developer, with a background in Economics and business development.
+Passionate and driven junior developer, with a background in Economics and office administration.

 Having spent time working for a rehabilitation company, I have recently moved into the world of software development and in doing so have discovered a genuine passion for the creativity and problem solving nature involved.